eiteldo/eiteldo.github.io/README.md

-# archaeothommy.github.io
+# eiteldo.github.io
-Demonstration webpage for the DMG Data Science Short Course
+This is my _demonstration webpage for the DMG Data Science Short Course_

+## Test

+Let's see how this works